Hackers News Hackers News

 April 16, 2026 3 Min Read

-8 0
+46 0

-The latest Chrome update, bringing the browser to version 147.0.7727.101/102 for Windows and macOS, and 147.0.7727.101 for Linux, tackles a massive batch of security defects.
+The latest Chrome release, updating the browser to version 147.0.7727.101/102 for Windows and macOS, and 147.0.7727.101 for Linux, addresses an extensive array of security defects.
+Among the 31 fixes included, five are categorized as “Critical,” representing the most severe risk level for end-users.

 Critical Chrome Vulnerabilities Patched

-• CVE-2026-6296: Identified as a heap buffer overflow vulnerability in the ANGLE graphics engine.
-Reported by researcher “cinzinga” on March 5, 2026, this flaw earned a massive $90,000 reward.
+• CVE-2026-6296: A heap buffer overflow vulnerability discovered in the ANGLE graphics engine.
+This flaw was reported by researcher “cinzinga” on March 5, 2026, and commanded a significant $90,000 reward.

-• CVE-2026-6297: A use-after-free weakness located in the Proxy component.
-Discovered by “heapracer” on March 17, 2026, this submission fetched a $10,000 bounty.
+• CVE-2026-6297: Identified as a use-after-free weakness within the Proxy component. “heapracer” discovered this on March 17, 2026, earning a $10,000 bounty.

-• CVE-2026-6358: A critical use-after-free issue in the XR (Extended Reality) component, reported by researchers at Seoul National University.
+• CVE-2026-6358: A critical use-after-free issue present in the XR (Extended Reality) component, reported by researchers at Seoul National University.

-To protect your personal data and corporate networks, users and administrators must apply this update immediately.
+To safeguard personal data and corporate networks, users and administrators must apply this update without delay.
+Follow these steps to ensure your browser is secure:

 • Open your Google Chrome browser.

-• Chrome will automatically check for new updates and begin downloading version 147.0.7727.101 or 147.0.7727.102.
+• Chrome will automatically check for and download the new update (version 147.0.7727.101 or 147.0.7727.102).

-Google notes that access to specific bug details will remain restricted until a majority of the user base has successfully updated their browsers.
+Google has stated that access to specific bug details will remain restricted until a significant portion of the user base has successfully updated their browsers.
+This responsible disclosure strategy is crucial for preventing threat actors from reverse-engineering the patches to develop working exploits.
+Stay vigilant and verify your browser version today to defend against these critical vulnerabilities.</

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.